 - During the warmer months, we occasionally have our service in the parking lot at the rear of the building.
 Bring your own camp chair, blanket if needed, and beverage if you like.

-- Meeting outdoors
+- When meeting outdoors

 - Chairs with space between family groups